sonata-nfv/sonata-nfv.github.io/index.md

 # Foreword

 ## Purpose of this tutorial
-The purpose of this tutorial is provide the reader with a general view about SONATA in the easiest and quickest way possible.
+The purpose of this tutorial is to provide the reader with a general view about SONATA in the easiest and quickest way possible.
 Here you will find a brief explanation about what SONATA is, how to install it, how to use it and how to get technical support if required.
 This tutorial doesn´t pretend to be an extend document where to find all the information related to SONATA, but an "umbrella" document that will guide you to more extensive documentation if required.